Shopify/product-reviews-polaris-example/workshop.md

 Next, let's go back to the [Polaris style guide](https://polaris.shopify.com) and search for "resource list" so we can explore what props to pass into to our resource list.

-* The `showHeader` prop optional and takes a boolean that toggles whether or not a heading with a count of the list items is shown.
+* The `showHeader` prop is an optional boolean that toggles whether or not a heading with a count of the list items is shown.
 * The `resourceName` prop is also optional.
-It takes an object that specifies the singular and plural names of the resources in question so the component can use them when referencing the resources in places like the heading.
+It takes an object that specifies the singular and plural names of the resources so the component can use them when referencing the resources in places like the heading.
 If left blank, the resource list will just default to calling them items.
-* The `items` prop is required as well and takes an array of resource list item objects.
-We pass the resource list our array of reviews here.
+* The `items` prop is required as well and takes an array of objects.
+We pass the resource list our array of review objects here.
-* The `renderItem` prop is a callback used by the resource list to map out the list of resources the `items` prop receives.
+* The `renderItem` prop is a callback function used by the resource list to map over and render the list of resources the `items` prop receives.
 Here is where we will instruct the component to render each review with our custom `ReviewListItem` component.

 ```jsx
 const reviewsIndex =